DIN-Foundation/bcs-ntnu-2021/project-plan.md

 ## 2.1 Fagområde

-The project is developed within the field of Self-sovereign-identity, aka SSI.
+The project is developed within the field of Self-sovereign-identity - SSI.

+Here are some links to get started:
+- DIDs (Decentralized identifiers) by W3C: https://www.w3.org/TR/did-core/
+- VC (Verifiable credentials) by W3C: https://www.w3.org/TR/vc-data-model/
+- Working standards under DIF working groups: https://identity.foundation/#wgs

+Also see [project-description.md](./project-description.md#Background) for more info.

 ## 2.2 Avgrensing